Passenger vehicle accidents can have deadly consequences for both passengers, drivers, and other vehicles involved.

 So, if you were a passenger in a car accident, call today for your free case evaluation on (941) 444-4444.

-Criteria for a Successful Personal Injury Lawsuit After a Car Accident
+Criteria for a Successful Personal Injury Lawsuit After a Car Accident in Florida

 If you were a passenger involved in an accident, you can sue another party and file a personal injury lawsuit.
-However, in order to win your case and claim compensation to recover damages, your lawyer will need to fulfill certain criteria.
+However, in order to win your case and claim compensation to recover damages, your lawyer will need to fulfil certain criteria.

 The requirements for a negligence or personal injury lawsuit include: